Class Methods in Python

 Methods Accessing Object Properties

-Methods can read object data using self.
+Methods can easily read an object's internal data using the

 Example: Access Properties Inside a Method